NoRiskClient/noriskclient-server-api-docs/docs/getting-started.md

 ### 1. Server Setup

-First, download and install the appropriate NoRiskClient-Server-API plugin for your server platform:
+First, download and install the appropriate nrc-Server-API plugin for your server platform:

 | Platform | Plugin Name |
 |----------|-------------|